tonybeltramelli/Android-Wear-Permissions-Bug/README.md

 ##Note

-The example above illustrates a simple case on how the android.permission.INTERNET permission can be exploited but one can imagine what would be possible to do with the other granted permissions:
+The example above illustrates a simple case on how the android.permission.INTERNET permission can be exploited.
+One can easily imagine the exploit possibilities with the other granted dangerous permissions:

 * android.permission.ACCESS_COARSE_LOCATION: Allows an app to access approximate location derived from network location sources such as cell towers and Wi-Fi.
 This would allow an attacker to silently track a user's location.
 * android.permission.USE_CREDENTIALS: Allows an application to request authtokens from the AccountManager.
 This would allow an attacker to log into accounts (for example Google, Facebook, and Microsoft Exchange) on behalf of the user.
 * android.permission.WRITE_EXTERNAL_STORAGE: Allows an application to write to external storage.
-An attacker could potentially store malware or other data on the device external storage.
+An attacker could potentially store malware or other malicious data on the device external storage.